1e12Leon/SIFDAL/README.md

 # News

+- **2025/04/23**: Our paper has been accepted by IEEE Transactions on Geoscience and Remote Sensing (IEEE TGRS)!
 - **2024/01/17**: We propose a Scale-Invariant Feature Disentanglement and Adversarial Learning method for UAV-OD.
 Codes and models will be open-sourced at this repository.